https://morzepcollegecoaching.com/wp-content/uploads/2022/10/study-skills-1024x683.jpg

 III.
 Mathematics electives

 These are usually offered by the Mathematics department of the same university.
-These subjects are usually assigned a number of points according to their difficulty and time burden.
+The subjects are usually assigned a number of points according to their difficulty and time burden.
 A student must choose a few such courses each year so as to fulfill a minimal number of points requirement.
+Mathematics electives typically state a set of mathematics pre-requisites.

 1. Lie groups, Lie algebras and their representations